electraone/datafiles/manual/src/developers/nightly.md

 Nightly builds are not considered to be stable and should not be used for serious work on the presets.
 :::

+## 2.0.3b

+2 June 2021
+### changelog
+- Provide access to the Message object - [Message object](./luaext.html#message).
+- Add "Load and stay" function to the Snaphosts window
+- Fix: repaint controls and groups only when page is shown
+- Fix: crash of transport module when onClock () was not preset in Lua script
+- Fix: misalligned graphics of rectangular groups
+- Fix: snaps button on the Menu page did not work

 ## 2.0.2b

 31 May 2021